Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Ablation Study with Lorenz System

 The configuration of the framework is similar to previously described experiments.
 The main neural network $U$ retains its structure from earlier experiments, comprising an MLP with four hidden layers, each consisting of 100 units, with GELU activation.
 Additionally, three smaller, distinct neural networks $\Theta$ are implemented to model the three physical parameters of the dynamical system.
 These networks are each equipped with four hidden layers containing 10 units, using GELU as the activation function for all hidden layers.
 All networks incorporate the time variable $t$ as a singular input to capture the temporal dynamics of the parameters.
 In terms of training enhancements, Gradient Balancing is used where the weights of the objective function, $\lambda_{i}$, are adjusted every $N=100$ steps, employing a smoothing factor of $\alpha=0.99$.
 The Causal Training approach involves an initial data fitting phase comprising 10,000 steps, reflecting the increased data availability.
 This is followed by progressive causal training and a final tuning phase, which are conducted over 200,000 and 100,000 steps, respectively.

-Figure \ref{fig:lorenz_inverse_theta_pred} (in the appendix) displays the dynamical system's parameters as approximated by the neural network $\Theta$.
+\figurename~\ref{fig:lorenz_inverse}b displays the dynamical system's parameters as approximated by the neural network $\Theta$.
 While all models demonstrate an ability to capture the general trends of the parameters, they also exhibit inherent inaccuracies.
-Notably, the original and baseline models show substantial errors particularly in regions where the derivatives of $u$ with respect to time $t$ are remarkably high, as can be seen within the interval $[0, 0.5]$ or by $t=2.0$ in figure \ref{fig:lorenz_inverse_u_true}.
+Notably, the original and baseline models show substantial errors particularly in regions where the derivatives of $u$ with respect to time $t$ are remarkably high, as can be seen within the interval $[0, 0.5]$ or by $t=2.0$ in Fig \ref{fig:lorenz_inverse}a.
 Among the models, $\text{OdePINN}_\text{grad}$ achieves the most accurate parameter approximations throughout most of the domain.
 However, it encounters difficulties at the period's end, near $t=2.0$.
 In this inverse setting, the system's parameters are not predefined and are subject to variation, leading to non-unique solutions for $u$ and $\theta$ in the absence of sufficient data.
 Consequently, $\text{OdePINN}_\text{grad}$ tends to favor solutions with smaller magnitude derivatives, which can result in significant discrepancies when compared to the reference solution.
-Conversely, $\text{OdePINN}_\text{causal}$ typically exhibits error accumulation towards higher values of $t$, with noticeable inaccuracies in estimating parameters such as $\sigma$ and $\rho$ beyond $t = 1.15$, as illustrated in figure \ref{fig:lorenz_inverse_theta_pred}.
+Conversely, $\text{OdePINN}_\text{causal}$ typically exhibits error accumulation towards higher values of $t$, with noticeable inaccuracies in estimating parameters such as $\sigma$ and $\rho$ beyond $t = 1.15$, as illustrated in \figurename~\ref{fig:lorenz_inverse}b.
 This pattern of error propagation is a recurring observation throughout our study.
 The combined model, $\text{OdePINN}_\text{grad+causal}$, mirrors the performance of $\text{OdePINN}_\text{grad}$, maintaining reasonable accuracy until the domain's far end.
-The approximation $U$ by the models can be found in figure \ref{fig:lorenz_inverse_u_true} in the Appendix \ref{sec:lorenz_inverse_theta_pred}.
+The approximation $U$ by the models can be found in \nameref{sec:lorenz_inverse_theta_pred}.